 Students may appeal their probationary or suspension status to the Appeals Agent of the Committee on Academic Standing (CAS).
 Students should contact the Office of Student Affairs to find out who is the current appeals agent.
 Appeals are intended for students who have WUs that could be converted to Ws, or for students who have poor academic grades that are older than 7 years and who have shown academic progress seven years after those grades were earned.
 FIN grades are resolved with the instructor who issued the grades.
-Usually, a student has 10 weeks into the semester following the semester in which the grade was given to resolve the INC grade, but an instructor may file an extension form to allow a student more time. https://www.bcc.cuny.edu/academics/academic-advising/academic-appeals/
+Usually, a student has 10 weeks into the semester following the semester in which the grade was given to resolve the INC grade, but an instructor may file an extension form to allow a student more time.
+Academic and Financial Aid (SAP) Appeals - Bronx Community College (cuny.edu)